SOLAS-TTRPG/SOLAS/README.md

 - Range: 6 Tiles
 - Scalable: +R1 and target's speed - 1 tile

 A frigid beam of blue-white light streaks toward a creature within range, dealing **R3 cold** damage.
-If it reduces the target's HP, its speed is reduced by 2 tiles until the start of your next turn.
+If it reduces the target's HP, its speed is halved until the start of your next turn.

 ### Shocking Grasp
 - Range: 1 Tile